normanzb/chuanr/README.md

 This component formats the `<input />` according the declared patterns

-#Motivation

-There are tons of input formatter out there but the reasons to recreate the wheel are:

-* ~~None of existing masking lib both supports "multiple patterns" and "Regular Expression realtime match"~~ (Looks like FirstOpinion's formatter supports them since May 2014).
-* They either failed to work on certain platform (e.g mobile chrome) or do not correctly handling all the different type of inputs (e.g. paste or drag and drop text).
-* They do not allow you to use alphabet or digit as part of the format, for example, no matter what the user input I would like to prefix it with +86 since that is the telephone area code of my country.
-* They do not allow custom matching rules that blocks or matches certain input.

 #Feature

-* Multiple patterns, the formatting and masking changes according to the best matching pattern.
+* Multiple patterns, best matching pattern will be selected for formatting and masking.
-* Negative patterns, allow you to prevent some of the inputs.
-Says, 123456 is definitely a fake telephone number, then you can make a negative pattern to prevent user from inputting that.
+* Negative patterns, which prevents or filters out invalid user input.
+It also enable you to put all the validation and masking rule together in a consolidate place, much easier for maintenance.
 * Negative regular expression pattern, use your most familiared regualr expression to filter out inputs.
 * Intuitive pattern syntax and error messages.
-* Positive and negative pattern.
+* Allow anything to be part of the format, even digits, that means you can easily prefix the telephone number with area code.
-* Flexible pattern function to match specific characters.
+* Flexible and customizable pattern function which allows you to match only the input you want.
-* Customizable pattern function.
-* Supports all platforms, including IE6+ and mobile safari and mobile chrome.
+* (Suppose to) supports all platforms, including IE6+ and mobile safari and mobile chrome.
 * Handling all kinds of input, even text drag and drop.

 #Usage